 They wouldn't give up Moscow.

-“I was standing in the courtyard of a large Russian house.
-The low sun flooded Moscow with a golden light.
+“I stood in the courtyard of a large Russian house.
+The low sun flooded Moscow with golden light.
 Suddenly a second sun lit up, bright, white, dazzling.
-It was located twenty degrees above the first, true, and shone for no more than five seconds, but it managed to scorch the face of Paul Berger, who was resting on the balcony.
+It was located twenty degrees above the first, true one, and shone for no more than five seconds, but managed to scorch the face of Paul Berger, who was resting on the balcony.
 The walls and roof of the house began to smoke.
 I ordered the soldiers to pour several dozen buckets of water onto the roof, and only thanks to these measures was it possible to save the estate.
-In other estates, located closer to the newly-minted luminary, fires broke out.
-It was this mysterious celestial flash that caused the terrible fire that destroyed Moscow.
+Fires started in other estates located closer to the newly-minted star.
+It was this mysterious celestial flash that caused the terrible fire that destroyed Moscow.”

-Three versions prevail: the French burned Moscow on purpose; Moscow was deliberately burned by Russian patriots; Moscow caught fire from the neglect of both the invaders and the remaining extremely small population.
-In the novel "War and Peace" Leo Tolstoy, having analyzed the possible versions, came to the conclusion: Moscow could not help but burn down, since in the absence of a firm order, any, even a minor fire, threatens a citywide fire.
+Three versions prevail: Moscow was deliberately burned by the French; Moscow was deliberately burned by Russian patriots; Moscow caught fire from the negligence of both the invaders and the remaining extremely small population.
+In the novel “War and Peace” Leo Tolstoy, having analyzed possible versions, came to the conclusion: Moscow could not help but burn, since in the absence of firm order, any, even minor, fire threatens a city-wide fire.

 A recent discovery allows us to make a new, completely unexpected assumption.

-Last year, a Moscow official bought a neglected estate in the south of France, near Toulon.
-After taking ownership, he started repairing an old mansion and, while preparing furniture for restoration, in one of the secret drawers of his desk, he discovered the diary of a certain Charles Artois, a lieutenant of the Napoleonic army.
-The diary described the events in Moscow and the details of the return of the army from Russia.
-Now the manuscript is undergoing a series of examinations, but thanks to the courtesy of the owner, it was possible to get acquainted with excerpts from it.
+Last year, a Moscow official purchased a neglected estate in the south of France, near Toulon.
+After taking ownership, he started renovating the old mansion and, while preparing the furniture for restoration, in one of the secret drawers of the desk he discovered the diary of a certain Charles Artois, a lieutenant in the Napoleonic army.
+The diary described Moscow events and details of the army's return from Russia.
+The manuscript is currently undergoing a series of examinations, but thanks to the kindness of the owner, we were able to familiarize ourselves with excerpts from it.

 The description of the flight of Napoleonic troops from Russia is curious.
-As you know, the French had to retreat (in fact, the composition of Napoleon's army was multinational, the French themselves were a minority in it) had to go along the devastated Smolensk road.
+As you know, the French (in fact, the composition of Napoleon’s army was multinational, the French themselves were a minority in it) had to retreat along the devastated Smolensk road.
 The lack of food and fodder, the lack of winter uniforms turned the once mighty army into a crowd of desperate, dying people.
-But are only “General Frost” and “General Famine” guilty of the misfortunes that befell the army?
+But are only “General Frost” and “General Hunger” to blame for the misfortunes that befell the army?

-“Fires continue around.
-The estate where we are billeted survived, but, as luck would have it, a new misfortune struck our ranks.
-Rotten Russian water, intemperance in food or some other reason, but all our people suffer from the most severe bloody diarrhea.
-Weakness in all members, dizziness, nausea, turning into indomitable vomiting, add to the misfortune.
+“There are still fires all around.
+The estate where we are quartered survived, but, as luck would have it, a new misfortune struck our ranks.
+Rotten Russian water, intemperance in food or another reason, but all our people suffer from severe bloody diarrhea.
+Weakness in all limbs, dizziness, nausea, turning into uncontrollable vomiting, add to the misfortunes.
 And we are not alone in this situation - all the battalions of our regiment, all the regiments in Moscow.
 Doctors suspect dysentery or cholera and recommend leaving the inhospitable city as soon as possible.
-Pierre Duroy arrived just now.
-His detachment stands ten miles from the Moscow outpost, everyone is healthy and cheerful, however, the Russian partisans are disturbing.
-Seeing our deplorable condition, he immediately turned back, afraid of catching an infection.
+Pierre Duroy came just now.
+His detachment is located ten miles from the Moscow outpost, everyone is healthy and cheerful, however, Russian partisans are disturbing.
+Seeing our deplorable condition, he immediately turned back, afraid of catching the infection.”

-A week later, the lieutenant remarks: “Hair started to fall out.
-I shared this sad discovery with Zhirden, but he has the same troubles.
-I'm afraid that our entire detachment is soon - yes, the detachment, the entire regiment - will become a regiment of bald people.
+A week later the lieutenant remarks: “My hair started falling out.
+I shared this sad discovery with Jirden, but he had the same troubles.
+I’m afraid that soon our entire detachment—what a detachment, the entire regiment—will become a regiment of bald men.”

 “Many horses are seriously ill, which baffles veterinarians.
-Like the healers of the bipeds, they claim that the whole reason is in the malignant miasma dissolved in the Moscow air.
+Like the bipedal healers, they claim that the whole reason is in the malignant miasma dissolved in the Moscow air.”

-“At last the decision has been made: we are leaving Moscow.
-We leave without having achieved anything, afflicted with illness, weakened, infirm, powerless.
-The mere hope of seeing our native France gives courage, otherwise we would rather just lie down on the ground and die - our condition is so bad.
+“Finally, the decision has been made: we are leaving Moscow.
+We leave having achieved nothing, stricken with illness, weakened, infirm, powerless.
+The mere hope of seeing our native France gives us courage, otherwise we would prefer to simply lie down on the ground and die - our condition is so bad.”

-The pages describing the return journey of the French are heavy and mournful: the Artois detachment lost people every day, but not in battles - they were unable to fight - but from weakness and exhaustion caused by a mysterious illness.
-Even the meager provisions that could be obtained were not for the future, they simply could not digest it.
-The soldiers were covered with abscesses and ulcers.
-Both people and horses perished.
-Those units that did not enter Moscow fought off the Russians, but their ranks were melting, while the Russian army only grew stronger.
+The pages describing the return journey of the French are heavy and mournful: the Artois detachment lost people every day, but not in battles - they were not able to fight - but from weakness and exhaustion caused by a mysterious illness.
+Even the meager provisions they managed to get were of no use; they simply could not digest it.
+The soldiers were covered with ulcers and ulcers.
+Both people and horses died.
+Those units that did not enter Moscow fought off the Russians, but their ranks melted away, while the Russian army only grew stronger.

-Most of the Napoleonic army perished in the vastness of Russia.
+Most of Napoleon's army perished in the vastness of Russia.
 Charles Artois was disabled by illness.
-Immediately upon his return to France, he received a resignation, but did not live long and died at the age of thirty-two years childless.
+Immediately upon returning to France, he received his resignation, but did not live long and died at the age of thirty-two, childless.

-The new owner of the estate (in addition, a candidate of physical and mathematical sciences), having read the manuscript and consulted with experts, suggested that the army that occupied Moscow in 1812 was subjected to a nuclear air strike!
+The new owner of the estate (a candidate of physical and mathematical sciences, among other things), having read the manuscript and consulted with experts, suggested: the army that occupied Moscow in 1812 was subjected to an air nuclear strike!
 Light radiation caused fires, and penetrating radiation caused acute radiation sickness, which crippled the army.

 But where did the nuclear bomb come from in those days?

-First, the cause of the explosion could not be a bomb, but a meteorite fall from antimatter.
+Firstly, the cause of the explosion could not have been a bomb, but the fall of an antimatter meteorite.
 The theoretical probability of such an event is insignificant, but not zero.
-Secondly, at the request of the Russian authorities, a blow could have been delivered by the “Great Ancients”, a crypto-civilization inhabiting underground Rus'.
-This assumption is also supported by Kutuzov's decision to leave Moscow after winning pitched battle, and unprecedented in those days, the mass evacuation of the population from the city.
+Secondly, the blow, at the request of the Russian authorities, could have been delivered by the “Great Ancients,” a cryptocivilization inhabiting underground Rus'.
+This assumption is also supported by Kutuzov’s decision to leave Moscow after winning pitched battle, and a mass evacuation of the population from the city, unprecedented in those days.
 The authorities decided to sacrifice buildings in the name of the death of the enemy.
-The last, most likely, but at the same time, most frightening assumption is that the harmonica of a much later - and much more powerful - nuclear explosion reached Moscow in 1812.
-There is a theory that part of the energy released during an uncontrolled nuclear reaction moves in time both into the past and into the future.
-It was from the future that the echo of a nuclear explosion reached Napoleon's army.
+The last, most likely, but at the same time the most frightening assumption is that the harmonic of a much later - and much more powerful - nuclear explosion reached Moscow in 1812.
+There is a theory that part of the energy released during an uncontrolled nuclear reaction moves through time, both into the past and into the future.
+It was from the future that the echo of a nuclear explosion reached Napoleon’s army.

 Brigadier General Count Philippe de Segur wrote in his memoirs: “Two officers were located in one of the Kremlin buildings, from where they had a view of the northern and eastern parts of the city.
-Around midnight, they were awakened by an extraordinary light, and they saw that the flames had engulfed the palaces: at first it illuminated the graceful and noble outlines of their architecture, and then it all collapsed ...
+Around midnight, they were awakened by an extraordinary light, and they saw that the flames had engulfed the palaces: first it illuminated the graceful and noble outlines of their architecture, and then it all collapsed...
 The information brought by the officers who had gathered from all sides coincided with each other.
-On the very first night, on the 14th to the 15th, a fireball descended over the palace of Prince Trubetskoy and set fire to this building.
+On the very first night, the 14th to 15th, a fireball descended over the palace of Prince Trubetskoy and set the building on fire.”

 Extraordinary light.
-Fire ball.
+Fireball.
 Flames that bring down palaces.
-Not adobe huts, but multi-storey buildings!
-Not igniting, but first illuminating.
-And then crushing!
-Doesn't this remind you of anything?
+Not mud huts, but multi-story buildings!
+Not igniting, but initially illuminating.
+And then it collapses!
+Does this remind you of anything?

 The city center was hit the hardest.
-Despite the fact that it was built up exclusively with stone and brick buildings.
-Even the Kremlin is almost nothing left.
+Despite the fact that it was built exclusively with stone and brick buildings.
+There is almost nothing left even of the Kremlin.
 Although it was separated from the surrounding buildings by wide squares and ditches.
-Such, for example, as the Alevizov moat (34 meters wide and 30 deep).
-Which passed from the Arsenal tower to Beklemishevskaya.
-This huge ditch after the fire was completely littered with debris and debris.
-After that, it became easier to level it than to clear it.
+Such, for example, as Alevizov ditch (34 meters wide and 30 meters deep).
+Which ran from the Arsenal Tower to Beklemishevskaya.
+After the fire, this huge ditch was completely filled with debris and debris.
+After that, leveling it became easier than clearing it.

-By the way, Napoleon, who is accused of setting fire to Moscow and blowing up the Kremlin, barely survived the fire himself.
+By the way, Napoleon, who is accused of setting fire to Moscow and blowing up the Kremlin, himself barely survived this fire.

-Comte de Segur says: “Then, after a long search, our people found an underground passage near a pile of stones that led to the Moscow River.
-Through this narrow passage, Napoleon with his officers and guards managed to get out of the Kremlin.
+Count de Segur says: “Then, after a long search, our people found an underground passage near a pile of stones that led to the Moscow River.
+Through this narrow passage, Napoleon with his officers and guards managed to escape from the Kremlin.”

-What piles of stones can be on the territory of the Kremlin, when the fire, allegedly, was just approaching its walls?
-All known underground passages from the Kremlin originate in towers, and not from a pile of stones.
-Now, if the tower has turned into this pile, then it's understandable.
-Then, probably, could turn into ruins and trading rows, and the destroyed part of the Kremlin walls.
+What piles of stones could there be on the territory of the Kremlin when the fire was supposedly just approaching its walls?
+All known underground passages from the Kremlin originate in the towers, and not from a pile of stones.
+Now, if the tower turned into this pile, then it’s understandable.
+Then, probably, both the shopping arcades and the destroyed part of the Kremlin walls could have turned into ruins.

 All who survived were in a state of shock.

-In his memoirs, Segur very well showed the impression of the French from the fire: “We ourselves looked at each other with some kind of disgust.
+In his memoirs, Segur very well showed the French impression of the fire: “We ourselves looked at each other with some kind of disgust.
 We were frightened by the cry of horror that should be heard throughout Europe.
-We approached each other, afraid to raise our eyes, crushed by this terrible catastrophe: it discredited our glory, threatened our existence in the present and in the future; henceforth we became an army of criminals whom heaven and the whole civilized world will condemn ... "
+We approached each other, afraid to raise our eyes, depressed by this terrible catastrophe: it defamed our glory, threatened our existence in the present and in the future; from now on we became an army of criminals who would be condemned by heaven and the entire civilized world..."

-De Segur recalls: “Those of our people who used to walk around the city, now, stunned by the storm of fire, blinded by ashes, did not recognize the area, and besides, the streets themselves disappeared in smoke and turned into piles of ruins ...
-All that remained of great Moscow was a few surviving houses scattered among the ruins.
+De Segur recalls: “Those of our people who had previously walked around the city, now, deafened by the storm of fire, blinded by the ashes, did not recognize the area, and besides, the streets themselves disappeared in smoke and turned into heaps of ruins...
+All that was left of great Moscow was a few surviving houses scattered among the ruins.
 This slain and burned colossus, like a corpse, emitted a heavy smell.
-Heaps of ash, and in places the ruins of walls and fragments of rafters that came across, alone indicated that there had once been streets here.
-On the outskirts one came across Russian men and women covered in charred clothes.
-They, like ghosts, wandered among the ruins ...
-Only one third of the French army, as well as from Moscow, survived.
+Heaps of ash, and here and there ruins of walls and fragments of rafters, alone indicated that there had once been streets here.
+In the outskirts there were Russian men and women covered with charred clothes.
+They, like ghosts, wandered among the ruins...
+Only one third of the French army, as well as of Moscow, survived.”

-And if you think that Moscow was wooden, let's at least check, just in case.
-For example, the article “Stone construction in Moscow at the beginning of the 18th century” reports interesting facts:
+And if you think that Moscow was made of wood, let’s at least check, just in case.
+For example, the article “Stone construction in Moscow at the beginning of the 19th century” reports interesting facts:

-“One of the main directions of the legislative policy of Peter I in relation to the order of building up the capital from the end of the 17th century. was the consistent introduction of brick into the center of Moscow as the main building material, which was supposed to help radically solve the problem of fires.
-This concerned mainly private developers, since administrative buildings, as well as monasteries and city temples, were built by this time mainly of stone.
-In 1681, the victims of the fire, whose yards “along the big streets to the city wall to China and the White City”, were given bricks for the construction of stone chambers at a ruble and a half per thousand with payment by installments for 10 years.
+“One of the main directions of the legislative policy of Peter I regarding the order of development of the capital from the end of the 17th century. was the consistent introduction of brick into the center of Moscow as the main building material, which was supposed to help radically solve the problem of fires.
+This concerned mainly private developers, since administrative buildings, as well as monasteries and city churches, were by this time built mainly of stone.
+In 1681, fire victims whose yards “along the large streets to the city wall to China and the White City” were given bricks on credit for the construction of stone chambers at one and a half rubles per thousand with payment in installments for 10 years.

-From the beginning of the XVIII century. decrees began to prescribe on burnt places in Moscow and in country yards to build exclusively from brick, at least "one and a half and one brick", however, mud huts were also allowed.
-These requirements applied not only to housing, but also to household buildings, stables, barns, etc. The decree of January 28, 1704 obliged to build “all sorts of ranks for people” living on the territory of the Kremlin and Kitay-gorod, chambers, utility rooms and benches made of brick, it was strictly forbidden to use wood ...
-In 1712, the White City was attached to the privileged part of Moscow , and the low-powered urban residents of the center were offered, as before, in 1704 and subsequent years, "who have nothing to build a stone structure with," to sell their yards to more affluent citizens.
-That is, for another 100 years in the districts of Kitay Gorod and Bely Gorod, as well as on the territory of the Kremlin itself, construction was allowed only from stone and brick ...
+From the beginning of the 18th century. decrees began to prescribe that in burned-out areas in Moscow and in country courtyards, construction should be made exclusively of brick, at least “one and a half and one brick in size,” although mud huts were also allowed.
+These requirements applied not only to housing, but also to utility buildings, stables, barns, etc. The decree of January 28, 1704 obliged the construction of “all ranks of people” living on the territory of the Kremlin and Kitai-Gorod, chambers, utility rooms and shops made of brick; the use of wood was strictly prohibited...
+In 1712, the White City was annexed to the privileged part of Moscow , and low-income urban residents of the center were offered, as before, in 1704 and subsequent years, “who have nothing to build a stone structure with,” to sell their yards to wealthier townspeople.”
+That is, for another 100 years in the areas of China City and White City, as well as on the territory of the Kremlin itself, construction was allowed only from stone and brick...

 So, after the Moscow fire of 1812, the entire stone part of Moscow, with rare exceptions, turned into ruins!
-It seems that the richest people in the country did not live in stone palaces with thick walls, but in adobe huts, which crumbled to pieces from the fiery heat.
+It seems that the richest people in the country lived not in stone palaces with thick walls, but in adobe huts, which crumbled into pieces from the fiery heat.

-And here interesting fact for comparison.
-In 1737, as is known, there was one of the most terrible fires in Moscow.
-Then there was dry windy weather, several thousand yards and the entire city center burned out.
-That fire was commensurate with ours, but only 94 people died in it.
-How the catastrophe of 1812, being the same fire, was able to absorb two-thirds of the French army quartered in Moscow.
+But interesting fact for comparison.
+In 1737, as is known, one of the worst fires in Moscow occurred.
+The weather was dry and windy at the time, and several thousand yards and the entire city center burned out.
+That fire was comparable to ours, but only 94 people died in it.
+How did the disaster of 1812, being the same fire, manage to consume two-thirds of the French army stationed in Moscow?
 That is, about 30,000 people?
-They couldn't walk?
+Could they not walk?

-A Moscow resident says: “The barracks were littered with sick soldiers, deprived of any care, and the hospitals were wounded, dying by the hundreds from a lack of medicines and even food ... the streets and squares were littered with dead bloodied human bodies and horses ... the soldiers passing by, out of compassion, pinned them with the exact composure with which we kill a fly in the summer ...
-The whole city was turned into a cemetery.
+A Moscow resident says: “The barracks were littered with sick soldiers, deprived of any supervision, and the hospitals were wounded, dying in the hundreds from lack of medicine and even food... the streets and squares were littered with dead, bloody bodies of men and horses...
+The wounded, some of whom were fighting death, were groaning soldiers passing by, out of compassion, pinned them with the same composure with which we kill a fly in the summer...
+The whole city was turned into a cemetery.”

 Not surprising.
-After all, the Moscow fire occurred a hundred and fifty years before Hiroshima!
-When no one had ever heard of tactical nuclear weapons or radiation sickness.
-And I didn't know.
+After all, the Moscow fire occurred one hundred and fifty years before Hiroshima!
+When no one had even heard of tactical nuclear weapons or radiation sickness.
+And I didn’t know.
 Because they didn't exist yet.
 Or have they already been?

-By the way, elevated level background radiation in the center of Moscow forms a characteristic spot, with a "torch" stretched towards the south.
+By the way, increased level background radiation in the center of Moscow forms a characteristic spot, with a “torch” extended towards the south.

-The epicenter of the spot is located just in the place where the windows of the two officers mentioned in the memoirs of the Comte de Segur looked out.
-The very ones in whose eyes graceful and noble palaces were first illuminated, and then collapsed.
-Caught in the epicenter ...
-In the same memoirs it is said that a strong wind was blowing from the north, which shows the direction of the dispersion of radioactive debris, which now residual background in the ground.
-On the same side are the Nikolsky Gates of the Kremlin, which, allegedly, were blown up by the possessed Napoleon almost to the ground.
-And, finally, the Alevizov ditch is located here, which, after the disaster, was apparently so littered with debris that they decided not to clear it, but simply level it, expanding Red Square.
+The epicenter of the spot is located exactly in the place where the windows of the two officers mentioned in the memoirs of Comte de Segur faced.
+Those very ones, before whose eyes the graceful and noble palaces were first illuminated and then collapsed.
+Those who found themselves at the epicenter...
+The same memoirs say that a strong wind blew from the north, which shows the direction of dispersion of radioactive debris, which now remains in the ground.
+On the same side are the Nikolsky Gates of the Kremlin, which were supposedly blown up by the possessed Napoleon almost to the ground.
+And finally, here is the Alevizov ditch, which after the disaster was apparently so littered with debris that they decided not to clear it, but simply level it, expanding Red Square.

-It is time to mention the rain, in spite of which the fire constantly reappeared.
-After a ground-based nuclear explosion, rain always appears, since a large number of dust is ejected by ascending heat flows into the upper layers of the atmosphere, where moisture immediately condenses on them.
+The time has come to mention the rain, despite which the fire kept reappearing.
+After a ground nuclear explosion, rain always appears, since large number dust is ejected by rising heat currents into the upper layers of the atmosphere, where moisture immediately condenses on them.
 All this falls in the form of precipitation.

-Official historical science has not yet figured out who set fire to Moscow.
+Official historical science has still not figured out who set fire to Moscow.

-The French believed that the Muscovites themselves did it.
-And even four hundred "arsonists" were shot, so that others would be discouraged.
+The French believed that the Muscovites themselves did this.
+And they even shot four hundred “arsonists” so that others would be discouraged.

-But is it?
-The French had no reason to set fire to Moscow.
-Ahead is winter.
+But is this true?
+There was no need for the French to set fire to Moscow.
+Winter is ahead.
 And from Moscow to Paris - six hundred and sixty-six leagues.
-Very far!
+Very far away!
 Among other things, Napoleon needed Moscow as a bargaining chip in the upcoming peace negotiations.

-Muscovites also did not need to burn themselves.
-Ahead is winter.
-And we must somehow survive, regardless of the occupation.
-In addition, thirty thousand wounded were left in Moscow, who practically all perished in the fire.
+Muscovites also had no need to burn themselves.
+Winter is ahead.
+And we have to somehow survive, regardless of the occupation.
+In addition, thirty thousand wounded were left in Moscow, almost all of whom perished in the fire.
 Together with twenty thousand citizens who did not have time to leave the doomed city.

 As for Emperor Alexander I, there are very serious doubts about his innocence in this crime.

 On April 5, 1813, the emperor arrived to say goodbye to Kutuzov, who was dying.
-Behind the screens, near the bed of the Most Serene Prince, was the official Krupennikov, who was with him.
-He preserved for posterity the last conversation between Kutuzov and Alexander I:
+Behind the screens near the bed of the Most Serene Prince was the official Krupennikov who was with him.
+He preserved for posterity Kutuzov’s last conversation with Alexander I:

 - Forgive me, Mikhail Illarionovich! - said the Sovereign and Autocrat of All Russia.

-“I forgive you, sir, but Russia will never forgive you for this,” the field marshal replied.
+“I forgive, sir, but Russia will never forgive you for this,” answered the field marshal.

-Why did the emperor ask for forgiveness from Kutuzov?
+Why did the emperor ask Kutuzov for forgiveness?
 Maybe for his top secret order to leave Moscow?
-Or for what happened to her after she left?
+Or for what happened to her after leaving?

-Shortly before the invasion, Alexander I told the Austrian ambassador: “I suppose that at the beginning of the war we will be defeated, but I am ready for this; retreating, I will leave the desert behind me.
-The bloody nightmare of the Austerlitz catastrophe forever instilled fear in the emperor's soul and assured Bonaparte of the invincibility.
-I mean, in the impossibility of winning by conventional means.
-And could push to search for unusual ...
+Shortly before the invasion, Alexander I told the Austrian ambassador: “I assume that at the beginning of the war we will face defeat, but I am ready for this; retreating, I will leave behind me a desert.”
+The bloody nightmare of the Austerlitz disaster forever instilled fear in the emperor’s soul and assured him of Bonaparte’s invincibility.
+In the sense of the inability to win by conventional means.
+And could push you to search for unusual...

-One way or another, at least the emperor must have known about it.
-Therefore, he ordered to hand over the capital to Napoleon, blaming all responsibility for this on Kutuzov.
+One way or another, at a minimum, the emperor should have known about it.
+Therefore, he ordered the surrender of the first throne to Napoleon, shifting all responsibility for this onto Kutuzov.

 The latter, by the way, is quite understandable.
-If the offer to surrender Moscow had come from the lips of the tsar, he would not have reigned for very long.
-Even the enormous prestige and glory of Kutuzov could hardly bear the weight of this decision.
+If the proposal to surrender Moscow had come from the Tsar’s lips, he would have had only a short time to reign.
+Even Kutuzov’s enormous authority and fame could hardly withstand the weight of this decision.

 Bald dandy, enemy of labor,